-(ii) As a leasee
+(i) As a leasee

-The Group has elected not to recognize right-of-use assets and lease liabilities for leases of factory facilities, vehicles and staff dormitories that have a short-term leases and leases of low-value assets.
+The Group has elected not to recognize right-of-use assets and lease liabilities for leases of vehicles and warehouses that have a short-term leases and leases of low-value assets.
 The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.